Write your CV in the wild

 How can Outward Bound help?

-If you’re stuck, staring blankly at a screen, or not quite sure what to put when it comes to your application then perhaps it's time to consider an Outward Bound summer adventure.
+So if you’re stuck, staring blankly at a screen, or not quite sure what to put when it comes to your application then perhaps it's time to consider an Outward Bound summer adventure.